Rotational invariance in critical planar lattice models: Preliminaries

-For a graph $G=(V,E)$ included in an isoradial graph $\bbG=(\bbV,\bbE)$ with vertex-set $V$ and edge-set $E$, {\em boundary conditions} $\xi$ on $G$ are given by a partition of the set $\partial G$ of vertices in $V$ incident to a vertex in $\bbV\setminus V$.
-We say that two vertices of $G$ are {\em wired together} if they belong to the same element of the partition $\xi$.
-Recall that a {\em cluster} is a connected component of $\omega$.
+For a graph~$G=(V,E)$ included in an isoradial graph~$\bbG=(\bbV,\bbE)$ with vertex-set~$V$ and edge-set~$E$, a {\em boundary condition}~$\xi$ on~$G$ is given by a partition of the set~$\partial G$ of vertices in~$V$ incident to at least one vertex in~$\bbV\setminus V$.
+We say that two vertices of~$G$ are {\em wired together} if they belong to the same element of the partition~$\xi$.
+Recall that a {\em cluster} is a connected component of~$\omega$.